If you answered ‘Yes’ to any of the above questions then read on…

 First of all, you are not alone.
 Many new graduates find it can take time to settle into the world of work.
 Many say it has been much harder than they expected.

-Ok you have had a few months now to recover from your studies and to revel in the big achievement of having a degree.
-Now it is a new year.
-What do you want to achieve this year?
-What would make you feel 2017 has been a success?
+Ok you have had some time now to recover from your studies and to revel in the big achievement of having a degree.
+But what do you want to achieve now and in the next year?
+Imagine yourself in a year’s time – how would you want to reflect on the year that has passed?
+What would success mean to you?

 The staff at Careers and Employability are here to support you even after you have left university and we realise that sometimes it is useful to get help and advice in small chunks when and wherever suits you.